UniversalDependencies/docs/issues.md

 15. Tool development.
 It would be very useful to have annotation and visualization software tailored for the UD scheme.
 It would also be nice to have a baseline processing pipeline for tokenization, tagging and parsing that could be trained on any UD treebank.

 16. Adpositions (<a href="https://github.com/UniversalDependencies/docs/issues/203">#203</a>).
 They are sometimes attached as `case`, sometimes as `mark` or `aux`, and the rules are not consistent across languages.
 More details are in <a href="http://github.com/UniversalDependencies/docs/files/1437/Adpositions.in.Universal.Dependencies.pdf">this document</a>.
 (Note that there is a slight overlap with the issue 10 above – Particles.)

+17. Reflexive pronouns (<a href="https://github.com/UniversalDependencies/docs/issues/204">#204</a>).
+They are sometimes attached as `dobj`, sometimes as `compound:reflex` or `expl`, and the rules are not consistent across languages.
+More details are in <a href="http://github.com/UniversalDependencies/docs/files/1438/Inherently.reflexive.verbs.in.Universal.Dependencies.pdf">this document</a>.